TradingView – Supertrend (Automated Trading)

 Precautions

 • There is nothing wrong with AutoTrader Web in this case.
-If trading view sends a buy or sell signal; then AutoTrader Web will place the order
+If TradingView sends a buy or sell signal, then AutoTrader Web will place the order.

-• More information is available on the our Trading View docs
+• More information is available in our TradingView docs.

 References